mcpringlez/proposals/Stage 1 - Received/03-29-2022 Boss DAO promotion on MUC.xyz.md

 We want to show the already existing diversity, complexity and enormous potential of DAOs.

-We propose the Boss DAO utilizes 2,500 ADA of treasury funds to be promoted at the DAO panel/session of the [MUC.xyz](http://muc.xyz/) or an dedicated LCD displays.
+We propose the Boss DAO utilizes an to be defined amount of ADA of treasury funds to be promoted at the DAO panel/session of the [MUC.xyz](http://muc.xyz/) or on a dedicated LCD display.

 Not only for the Boss DAO this an excellent chance to increase its popularity but also for the whole cardano ecosystem and the CNFT space to get promoted.